Gauravkr7488/CookBook/app/src/main/java/com/example/cookbook/Tasks.md

         1. A live help while cooking like a chatbot maybe or alarms

 2. Process
-   1. Create the Home page
+   1. Create the Home page -> Done
-       1. Home page should have :-
       1. A search bar  -> Done
       2. A search button -> Done
    2. Add functionality
       1. Save the text written in the search field in a string to a file when the search button is pressed.  -> Done
       2. Get the recipe data via the name of the recipe
          1. Convert the xlsx into sqlite -> Done
          2. Add the functionality to get the data
+            1. Set up the database file and ensure it can be queried.
+               1. add the database in the app's internal storage.
+            2. Use SQLite or Room Database to access and search for data in the database.
+            3. Display the query results in your Compose UI.